HUBioDataLab/DrugGEN/results/README.md

 This script takes three arguments:
 - `gen_smiles`: A list of SMILES strings representing the de novo generated molecules.
 Molecules should be found under a column named "SMILES".
 - `ref_smiles_1`: A list of SMILES strings representing the reference molecules for novelty calculation. (e.g. ChEMBL molecules)
-- `ref_smiles_2`: A list of SMILES strings representing the reference molecules for novelty calculation. (e.g. selected inhibitors)
+- `ref_smiles_2`(optional): A list of SMILES strings representing the reference molecules for novelty calculation. (e.g. selected inhibitors)
+- `output`: The output file where the computed metrics will be saved.

 The script calculates the following metrics:
 - Validity: The fraction of valid molecules in the generated set.